 While they do well within U.S. Department of Agriculture plant hardiness zones 3 through 9, they will still need winter protection in the zone lower than 5.
 Planting in fall is the key to success because the bulb experiences winter temperatures and breaks dormancy.
 In warm climates, to see hyacinths blooming in Spring, the bulbs need to be pre-chilled before planting.
 When plant them make sure to leave a third of the bulb above the soil.

 *** Hyacinths perform best under conditions of warmth and humidity.
 The ideal growth temperature for hyacinths stays in the range of 40 °F to about 60 °F.

 *** The growth of any plant requires RIGHT SOIL, and hyacinth is no exception.
-They do very well in a soil that is fertile, permeable and right pH(neutral to slightly alkaline).
+They do very well in soil that is fertile, porous, and right pH(neutral to slightly alkaline).

-*Among of them, drainage and organic matter are the important things for bulbs.
+*Among them, drainage and organic matter are the essential things for bulbs.
 Without well drain, the bulb sits in water and leads to rot.
-So it needs you make a test for drainage.
+So it needs you to make a test for drainage.

 *If your soil has low nutrients, the easiest way is to toss some bone meal into holes that you are digging approximately 4 inches deep.

 A potting mix of 5 parts of soil(produced by the rotting leaves) and three parts of garden soil and 1.5 parts of coarse sand, and 0.5 part of bone meal is ideal for growing Hyacinths in pots.

 *** Hyacinth also does well in partial shade but producing fewer blooms, so you’d better plant your hyacinth bulbs in FULL SUN.
 Lack of sunlight will stunt the plant’s growth and produce small flower buds, and leaves will start to turn brown.

 *** Water thoroughly after bulbs planting, but make sure the ground is dry out between watering.
 Too much water will cause the bulbs to rot.